-It is not therefore expected that the adoption of IFRS 15 or any of the other standards will have a material effect on the 2018/19 financial statements.
-There is no requirement to restate preceding year financial information for IFRS 9 and IFRS 15.
+It is not expected that the adoption of any of the standards listed above will have a material effect on the 2019/20 financial statements.

 3. Critical Judgements in Applying Accounting Policies

 In applying the accounting policies set out in Note 1, the PCC has had to make certain judgements about complex transactions or those involving uncertainty about future events.
 The critical judgements made in the statement of accounts are: